-You need to be careful about the timing because you can only join a Medicare Prescription Drug Plan or Medicare Advantage Plan during the Open Enrollment Period between October 15 - December 7.
-Your coverage will begin on January 1 as long as the plan gets your enrollment request by December 7.
+You need to be careful about the timing because in general, you can only join a Medicare Prescription Drug Plan or Medicare Advantage Plan (like an HMO or PPO) during the Open Enrollment Period between October 15 - December 7.
+If you join during an Open Enrollment Period, your coverage will begin on January 1 as long as the plan gets your enrollment request by December 7.